At a glance

 The tutor you hire should have experience working with students with dyscalculia.

-If your child has dyscalculia, he may be getting supports and services in school to help with his math issues.
-But he may also benefit from tutoring outside of school.
+Kids with dyscalculia may be getting supports and services in school to help with math issues.
+But they may also benefit from tutoring outside of school.
 Are there tutors who can specifically help kids with dyscalculia?
 Learn about the options.

 What to Look For in a Tutor

-Tutors who help kids with dyslexia have specific reading programs they can be trained in.
+Tutors who help kids with can be trained in specific reading programs.
 They can also get certification in those programs.
 The same doesn’t really exist for tutors who help kids with dyscalculia.

-There hasn’t been as much research done on dyscalculia as on some other learning issues.
-So there are few evidence-based programs designed to help students who have it.
+There hasn’t been as much research done on dyscalculia as on some other learning differences.
+So there are few evidence-based programs designed to help students with dyscalculia.

 That doesn’t mean you can’t find a good tutor for your child, however.
 Or that there aren’t teaching methods that benefit kids who struggle with math.
 The research that has been done suggests that a multisensory structured approach can help kids with dyscalculia.

 One math program that uses this approach is Stern Structural Arithmetic.
 It appears to be effective, though there are not large studies to confirm its effectiveness.
 The Stern method is similar to some effective dyslexia reading programs.

 You can try to find a tutor who uses the Stern system.
 But what’s most important is that the tutor you hire uses elements like those found in Stern Structural Arithmetic.
 That means that the tutor’s approach should be:

 - Structured.
 The tutor should break math down into smaller skills and build on them over time.